 DIR – What its not…or Scientology meets Scuba

 Before you read this...Please realise that it was written with the intent of providing a brief history lesson to the advent of DIR style philosophies.
-Years ago DIR mullahs attacked everyone and everything that didn't agree with them via the internet.
+Years ago DIR mullahs attacked everyone and everything that didn't agree with them on the internet.
 Their equipment outbursts raised the bar a little too high obviously as their own brand of equipment is ironically worse than the mainstream offerings.
 I say this because I have used it many times and occasionally have even purchased it when no alternatives were available.
 I am sick of diving sub-standard poorly designed equipment especially (and even more so) when it comes from companies that continue to shout 'We are Doing it Right'.
 Unlike DIR divers I am open to suggestions, if you have something constructive to say then say it...if it makes sense I will post the mail on a suitable forum for discussion.
-If you send me nonsense/viruses and the sender is anonymous or fictitious I can hardly be held liable for when I return the mail - it could go anywhere ;-)
+If you send me nonsense/viruses and the sender is anonymous or fictitious I can hardly be held liable for where it goes when it gets returned ;-)

 A long time ago (early 90’s)…in a galaxy…far… far away a group of divers awash with best intentions created the philosophy of Doing It Right.

-DIR was meant to promote better technique for safer Florida Cave diving – it focused on equipment configuration and type, plus general procedures for team based cave exploration.
+DIR was meant to promote better technique for safer Florida Cave diving – it focused on equipment configuration, plus general procedures for team based cave exploration.